About Pokémon Database

 Pokémon Black & White were released in March 2011 and we got a huge boost in traffic.
 The visitor numbers continued to stay high and Pokémon Database became one of the top 5 Pokémon fansites in the world.

 So what's next?
-Well I have a
+Well we have a ridiculously long

 Other software I use:

-- Sublime Text (text editor, for programming)
+- VS Code (text editor, for programming)

 - Git (version control software)

 Have you spotted an error on the site?
-Or do you just want to tell us how awesome we are? ;) There is now a much simpler method to contact us.
-Just email this address:
+Or do you just want to tell us how awesome we are? ;)

 We welcome all comments, but due to the number of emails we get we cannot reply to all messages personally, sorry.